DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    - **Observation:** See [Observation](#observation).
    - **Virtual Mooring:** A timeseries plot of at the chosen location.
 Users can specify start and end times of the plot but due to resource constraints only 50 timestamps can be displayed at once.

-2. Dataset Selector
+2. Global Settings

-   Similar to the main map's Dataset Selector.
+   Similar to the global map's Dataset Selector.
 Here users can change the dataset, variable, and other parameters.
 Depending on the current plot tab selected these options may change.
 The Profile plotter allows users to select multiple variables to be displayed by holding shift and clicking on the variables of interest.
 This plot, and the virtual mooring plot also include a range selector that allows the user to modify the dependent variable axis range in the plot.
 When the Virtual Mooring tab is selected the dataset selector will include a time selector for the start and end times of the plot.
 The user can also check the _Show Location_ box to display a map of the points within the plot.
 Here they can also change the location of the selected point.
 The _Plot Options_ menu allows users to adjust the plot's size and provide an alternate title.

 3. Save Options